 2. Estimate vote shares by race for each candidate in inter-racial, two-candidate general election matchups in which the minority candidate is the nominee of the minority-preferred party.
 Average the estimates over all elections in the analysis.

-3. Make finding on minority cohesion.
+3. Make findings on minority cohesion.
 Cohesion might be said to exist if and only if the minority candidates in step 2 received on average more than X% of the minority vote, or if the average gap between those candidates’ minority and white vote shares exceeds some threshold of legal significance.
 (The latter approach would be preferable, as to some extent it controls for unmeasured differences in the quality of the minority and non-minority candidates in each matchup.)

 4. Make findings on the legal significance of white bloc voting, as appropriate.
 Under the Gingles plurality approach, this step reduces to asking whether the minority candidates considered at step 2 were usually defeated.
 Under the Bartlett “cutoff” approach, legal significance also requires that the average crossover voting rate not exceed some fixed level established as a matter of law.
 Alternatively, in those circuits where voter discrimination must be shown, a court might hold that white bloc voting is legally significant only if white candidates of the minority-preferred party received a higher proportion of the white vote than minority candidates of the minority-preferred party.